Skip to main content

 Project NameValidationSample

-LocationAny parent folder to store the entire project
+LocationAny parent folder that stores the entire project

 Solution NameValidationSample